-Since federal contracts typically contain many documents, clauses, and materials outlining the rights, duties and responsibilities of the contracting parties, it is often difficult to interpret the intent of the parties at the time of drafting or formation.
-In such situations, an order of precedence clause is used to establish priority of various documents forming the federal contract.
+Since federal contracts typically contain many documents, clauses, and materials outlining the rights, duties, and responsibilities of the contracting parties, it is often difficult to interpret the intent of the parties at the time of drafting or formation.
+In such situations, an order of precedence clause is used to establish the priority of various documents forming the federal contract.
 The Federal Acquisition Regulation (FAR) contains order of precedence clauses to resolve inconsistencies between contract documents.
-Depending on the type of procurement at issue, the contract may include the Order of precedence clause at FAR 52.214-29 or FAR 52.215-8.
-FAR § 14.201-7(d) requires contracting officers to insert the order of precedence clause at FAR 52.214-29 in all solicitations and contracts involving sealed bidding where the uniform contract format is applicable.
-Similarly, FAR § 15.209(h) instructs contracting officers to insert the order of precedence clause at FAR 52.215-8 for negotiated procurements.
-Notably, these order of precedence clauses are often supplemented by agency-specific precedence clauses and provide for a structured framework for the resolution of inconsistencies between various contract documents.
+Depending on the type of procurement at issue, the contract may include the Order of precedence clause at FAR 52.214–29 or FAR 52.215–8.
+FAR 14.201–7(d) requires contracting officers to insert the order of precedence clause at FAR 52.214–29 in all solicitations and contracts involving sealed bidding where the uniform contract format is applicable.
+Similarly, FAR 15.209(h) instructs contracting officers to insert the order of precedence clause at FAR 52.215–8 for negotiated procurements.
+Notably, these order of precedence clauses are often supplemented by agency-specific precedence clauses and provide a structured framework for the resolution of inconsistencies between various contract documents.

 - Schedule (excluding the specifications)